opendata-swiss/dcat_ap_ch/README.md

 # DCAT-AP-CH

-This github repo is intended to prepare the further development of DCAT-AP-CH by providing a definition area for all its documents.
+This github repo is intended to serve as a definition area for DCAT-AP CH.

 ## About

+The repository includes the following parts:

+- the html DCAT-AP CH specification version 2, that is currently a draft and undergoing a review process.
-The Specification uses respec: https://respec.org/docs/
+The repositoySpecification uses respec: https://respec.org/docs/

 ## Install pyshacl